This post may contain affiliate links. Please read our disclosure policy.

 1. In a small bowl, combine the graham cracker crumbs with the brown sugar, cinnamon and melted butter, mix well until incorporated.

-1. Place the round springform pan inside an oven safe bag ( like one that you’d cook a turkey in for thanksgiving) and roll the top of the bag down so it doesn’t cover the cheesecake.
+1. Place the round springform pan inside an oven safe bag (like one that you’d cook a turkey in for thanksgiving) or a slow cooker liner.
+Roll the top of the bag down so it doesn’t cover the cheesecake.
 Set aside.

 1. Place the springform pan in a 9×13 inch pan or larger roasting pan.
 Carefully fill the roasting pan with about 1 inch of water.